manoute/rb-magicsplus/README.md

         [RUBYOPT='rubygems'] rake compile

-* Generate .ps files needed using C api :
+* Generate .ps files using Magics++ C api :

         [RUBYOPT='rubygems'] rake test:generate_all_ps_files

 * Run rspec :

         [RUBYOPT='rubygems'] rake test:spec

+* If there is no problem, you can build the gem and install it.

 LICENSE
 -------